WalletWasabi/WalletWasabi/HiddenWallet.Documentation/TestingTheZeroLinkMixer.md

 ![](https://i.imgur.com/X4Ut0U7.png)

 All you have left to do is to wait for other users to sign up for the mix, or Dec.
 20 to come.
+Thank you for participating!

 ![](https://i.imgur.com/OFeShT6.png)